 Next, pour in the 2 large eggs and oil and mix strawberry cake mix in with the wet ingredients.
 (Images 2 & 3)

-The batter will be thick so keep at it until the ingredients come together.
-Press the batter into a greased 8×8 square baking pan.
-(Image 4 – but we have found a glass baking dish works better.)
+The batter will be thick, so keep at it until the ingredients come together.
+Press the batter into a greased 8×8 square baking pan (Image 4).
+We have found that a glass baking dish works better.)
 You can also line the baking pan with parchment paper for best results.

 How Long to Bake the Strawberry Brownies

-Bake for 18-22 minutes, until they are just cooked through.
-You want that thick, dense texture like a brownie, and overcooking will create a more cake-like texture.
+Bake for 18-22 minutes, until just cooked through.
+You want a thick, dense texture like a brownie, and overcooking will create a more cake-like texture.

 Let cool completely before adding frosting.